-Contact with any host prior to Placement week is strongly discouraged and can be grounds for dismissal from the fellowship program.
+Contact with any host (including current fellows) prior to Placement week is strongly discouraged and can be grounds for dismissal from the fellowship program.
 It is important that no finalist has an advantage (or even a perceived advantage) over other finalists.
 Conversely, hosts should be on a level playing field as well.
 This can happen, even innocently, if hosts and finalists are in discussions prior to Placement Week.
 Finalists will receive information on Host location and contact information during Placement Week introductions.

 6. When do we sign up for interviews for Placement Week?

 Sign up for interviews will follow presentations by all potential hosts on Monday, so finalists will be able to hear from each host office before choosing interviews.

 7. How many interviews should I sign up for during Placement Week?